wp-portugal/wp-portugal.com/wp-content/plugins/login-with-ajax/readme.txt

 ﻿=== Login With Ajax ===
 Contributors: netweblogic
-Tags: login, ajax, ajax login, registration, redirect redirect, buddypress, multi site, sidebar, admin, widget Text Domain: login-with-ajax
+Tags: login, ajax, ajax login, registration, redirect redirect, buddypress, multi site, sidebar, admin, widget, gutenberg, security, recaptcha
+Text Domain: login-with-ajax
 Requires at least: 4.8
 Tested up to: 5.9
-Stable tag: 3.1.11
+Stable tag: 4.0
 Requires PHP: 5.2
 License: GPLv2 or later

-Add smooth ajax login/registration effects and choose where users get redirected upon log in/out.
-Supports SSL, MultiSite, and BuddyPress.
+Add beautiful login forms with smooth AJAX login/registration effects, custom redrection options and many more login-related features!

 == Description ==

+<blockquote> Version 4 is a major overhaul of the plugin, which has remained largely unchanged for 11 years yet remained a staple tool for logins to WordPress!
+Changes include a complete rewrite of login templates updated to modern stadnards and practices, as well as new WP features such as Gutenberg Blocks. </blockquote>

-Login With Ajax is for sites that need user logins or registrations and would like to avoid the normal wordpress login pages, this plugin adds the capability of placing a login widget in the sidebar with smooth AJAX login effects.
+Login With Ajax is for sites that need user logins or registrations and would like to avoid the normal wordpress login pages, or add AJAX effects to the regular login pages.
+This plugin adds the capability of placing a login widget in the sidebar with smooth AJAX login effects.

 Some of the features:

-* AJAX-powered, no screen refreshes!
+* AJAX-powered logins, no screen refreshes!
  * Login
  * Registration
  * Remember/Reset Password
+* "AJAXify" the regular WP Login form
+ * Create a better login experience in the default WP login form with AJAX effects for logins, password recovery and registration.
+* Many ways to display and customize your login form:
+ * Gutenberg Blocks
+ * Full-site editor compatible
+ * Widgets (classic and blocks)
+ * Shortcode
+ * Template Tags
+ * PHP API
+* Flexible templates and options
+ * Multiple templates to choose from
+  * Including Modal/Pop-Up login forms
+ * Responsive and Accessible!
+ * Choose a base color for each individual login form.
+ * Individual display options via all display methods (e.g. Gutenberg Blocks, Shortcode etc.)
+ * Create your own upgrade-safe templates, or override our own ones.
 * Custom Login/Logout redirections
  * Redirect users to custom URLs on Login and Logout
  * Redirect users with different roles to custom URLs
  * WPML - Language-specific redirects
+* Modify registration email templates
+* Other Features
+ * Disable CSS styling (via shortcode or PHP display methods)
  * SSL-compatible
  * Fallback mechanism, will still work on javascript-disabled browsers
-* Compatible with Wordpress, MultiSite, BuddyPress and many other plugins that alter the login/registration form (e.g. captcha plugins)
+ * Compatible with Wordpress, MultiSite, BuddyPress and many other plugins
-* Customizable, upgrade-safe widgets
+* Developer Friendly
+ * Multiple PHP and JS hooks
+ * Overridable CSS and JS files
-* shortcode and template tags available
+ * Easy-to-customize and overridable template files
-* Widget specific option to show link to profile page
+ * Well-documented

+= Pro Add-On Features =
+As of version 4.0, [we now offer a Pro add-on](https://loginwithajax.com/) which extends Login With AJAX with multiple new features:

+* *Security Features* - Harden the security of your login forms
+ * 2FA - Two-Factor Authentication
+ * reCaptcha (v2, v2 Invisible and v3)
+ * Login limiter
+* *3rd Party Page Builder Blocks/Widgets/Modules*
+ * Divi
+ * Elementor
+* More on the way!

+= Getting Help/Support =
+If you're stuck, we strongly suggest visiting our [Documentation Site](https://docs.loginwithajax.com/) which contains exensive information and advice on setup and troubleshooting.

-If you have any problems with the plugin after reading the FAQ, Other Notes, etc. please visit the [support forums](http://wordpress.org/support/plugin/login-with-ajax).
+If you have any problems with the plugin after reading our [Troubleshooting](https://doocs.loginwithajax.com/troubleshooting/), please visit our freely supported [community forums](http://wordpress.org/support/plugin/login-with-ajax), or [Go Pro](https://loginwithajax.com/gopro/) for premium support.

-= Translated Languages Available =

-To view translated languages avaialble or to contribute translations in your language, visit the [WordPress translation portal](https://translate.wordpress.org/projects/wp-plugins/login-with-ajax/).
-Any translated languages over 90% will be automatically installed with the plugin, for other languages not fully translated, please see our FAQ.

 == Installation ==